 In response to our consultation with the community, we will operate a minimum of 22 services per day (3 more than previously), and increase the number of services as required, most likely over key summer schedules and seasonal holiday periods.
 The MV Mirambeena and our MV Moongalba will operate the schedule outlined in the timetable with additional services added during high demand periods.
 No booking system will be introduced during this stage.
 From a customer viewpoint, nothing will change.

-We will honour Bruny Island Resident and Landowner stickers from our commencement date of 23 September 2018, for 90 days, until 23 December 2018.
+We will honour Bruny Island Resident and Landowner stickers until 23 February 2019.
 During this time, residents and landowners will be able to complete the appropriate documentation to enable them to transition over to our system.
 Register online.

 To assist in managing demand and reducing wait times to board ferries, from November 2018 we will be introducing light fares on selected ferry departures from Kettering and new standard fares on other services.
 There will be no changes to resident fares.
 During this phase we will be working with customers who regularly travel with heavy vehicles and freight to ensure we provide the best solutions for their travel.
 This may involve trialling some pre-arranged travel arrangements just for these clients on selected ferry services.